RazrFalcon/svgcleaner/docs/svgcleaner.rst

 Remove ``title`` element
 ------------------------

-We can remove all `title <https://www.w3.org/TR/SVG/struct.html#DescriptionAndTitleElements>`_  elements, since they are not rendered either way.
+We can remove all `title <https://www.w3.org/TR/SVG/struct.html#DescriptionAndTitleElements>`_  elements since they are not rendered either way.

 But since this element can be used by render software - this action is optional.